WenjieDu/SAITS/README.md

 The official code repository for the paper [SAITS: Self-Attention-based Imputation for Time Series](https://doi.org/10.1016/j.eswa.2023.119619)
 (preprint on arXiv is [here](https://arxiv.org/abs/2202.08516)), which has been accepted by the journal *[Expert Systems with Applications (ESWA)](https://www.sciencedirect.com/journal/expert-systems-with-applications)* [2022 IF 8.665, CiteScore 12.2, JCR-Q1, CAS-Q1, CCF-C].
-You may never hear of ESWA, while this journal was ranked 1st in Google Scholar under the top publications of Artificial Intelligence in 2016 ([info source](https://www.sciencedirect.com/journal/expert-systems-with-applications/about/news#expert-systems-with-applications-is-currently-ranked-no1-in)), and [here is the current ranking list](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_artificialintelligence) for your information.
+You may never have heard of ESWA, while this journal was ranked 1st in Google Scholar under the top publications of Artificial Intelligence in 2016 ([info source](https://www.sciencedirect.com/journal/expert-systems-with-applications/about/news#expert-systems-with-applications-is-currently-ranked-no1-in)), and [here is the current ranking list](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_artificialintelligence) for your information.

-SAITS is the first work applying pure self-attention and without any recursive design in the algorithm for general time series imputation.
+SAITS is the first work applying pure self-attention without any recursive design in the algorithm for general time series imputation.
 Basically you can take it as a validated framework for time series imputation.
 More generally, you can use it for sequence imputation.
-Therefore, you're welcome to modify SAITS for your own research purpose and domain applications.
+Besides, the code here is open source under the MIT license.
+Therefore, you're welcome to modify the SAITS code for your own research purpose and domain applications.
 Of course, it probably needs a bit of modification in the model structure or loss functions for specific scenarios or data input.
 And this is [an incomplete list](https://scholar.google.com/scholar?q=%E2%80%9CSAITS%E2%80%9D+%22time+series%22+%22Du%22&hl=en&as_ylo=2022) of scientific research referencing SAITS in their papers.